Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 6. What is an appropriate governance framework for DAOs?
 7. ...

+%%@charles: Feels like I am conflating principles for running a DAO with how to define the DAO identity%%
 ## Method

 I think a qualitative method, primarily focusing on thematic analysis (not sure if this is correct though), could suffice in identifying DAO practices and potential organizing principles.